nateforsyth/AOC2022/README.md

 I've since abandoned this because I ran out of time prior to AOC2023 starting and I am trying to prioritise C++.
 Upon completion of AOC2023, I may return and redo all challenges in C# and Swift.

-## Known language; C#
+## C++

-I wasn't aware how much plumbing was required to simply create a DLL for utility functionality, and I've thoroughly enjoyed learning how it all works which is why AOC2023 will be focused upon C++.
+I wasn't aware how much plumbing was required to simply create a DLL for utility functionality, and I've thoroughly enjoyed learning how it all works which is partially why my AOC2023 attempt will be focused upon C++.

 - [C++ > Day One (WIP)](https://github.com/nateforsyth/AOC2022/tree/master/CPP/DayOne_CPP)
 - [C++ > AOCUtilities](https://github.com/nateforsyth/AOC2022/tree/master/CPP/AOCUtilities)